 What is not cluster feeding?

-Some situations may seem like cluster feeding but are an indication that something else is going on.
-Talk to your IBCLC to get to the root of the issue if you think that is what is going on or if:
+There are situations that may seem like cluster feeding, but are an indication that something else is going on.
+Talk to your IBCLC (International Board Certified Lactation Consultant) to get to the root of the issue or if:

-- Not having enough wet or poop diapers during 24 hours
+Not having enough wet or poop diapers during a 24-hour period of time

 Cluster feeding tips

-All sucking at the breast rewards your baby with milk that is meeting their energy needs, nutritional needs, and their emotional needs.
+All sucking at the breast rewards your baby with milk that meets their energy needs, nutritional needs and their emotional needs.
 Breast milk is more than food.
 Nursing is more than the transfer of milk.
-It is a way for your baby to receive comfort and nervous system regulation.
+It is a way for your baby to receive comfort, connection and nervous system regulation.